Man stabs wife to death in Kota; family says she had filed for divorce | Law-Order

 - India

-Irfan, a daily wager, was arrested on Thursday morning and the body of his wife has been handed over to family members after post mortem, police said.
+Imran, a daily wager, was arrested on Thursday morning and the body of his wife has been handed over to family members after a post-mortem, police said.

-Rizwana also known as Antima Shekhawat, a resident of Vigyan Nagar here, was killed on Wednesday evening.
+Rizwana also known as Antima, a resident of Vigyan Nagar here, was killed on Wednesday evening.

 The woman's elder sister, Anita, has said that Rizwana was staying with her for the past two months as she had filed for divorce.